publiccodenet/publiccode.net/codebases/openzaak.md

 Created by: a coalition of more than 45 Dutch municipalities including Amsterdam, Arnhem, Delft, Haarlem, ’s-Hertogenbosch, Rotterdam, Tilburg, Hoorn, Medemblik, Utrecht, SED (composed of Stede Broec, Enkhuizen and Drechterland) and [Dimpact](https://www.dimpact.nl/) (composed of more than 30 municipalities) (2019)

-Replicating: The commissioning municipalities are preparing to procure services using OpenZaak, based on their spring 2020 market consultation.
+Replicating: The commissioning municipalities are preparing to procure services using OpenZaak, based on their spring 2020 market consultation

 ## Opportunity

-Scaling potential: other Dutch municipalities, other industries that use a case management system (like hospitals or hotels).
+Scaling potential: other Dutch municipalities, other industries that use a case management system (like hospitals or hotels)

 We're working closely with the commissioning municipalities to help them grow OpenZaak to a trusted codebase with: